 The most common reconciliation items you may encounter are:

-- Employees were terminated, but you’re still expensing employer match funds for retirement and other benefits for them.
+- Employees were terminated, but you’re still expensing employer match funds for retirement and other benefits for them

-- You expensed amounts to the business that employees were responsible for.
+- You expensed amounts to the business that employees were responsible for

 When learning how to reconcile your payroll liabilities in QuickBooks, take your time and dive deep.
 You may need to review several months of records, call providers to get itemized invoices, request revised invoices, and even work with your bank and tax agencies.
 If you have a good payroll accounting system in place and do your payroll reconciliations monthly, the time you spend reconciling payroll liabilities in QuickBooks should be minimized.

+If you’re not yet using QuickBooks Online to manage your small business accounting, check out our 2021 guide to the best small business accounting software, where QBO ranks #1.
 If you haven’t started using QuickBooks Payroll yet and need help setting it up, check our guide on how to set up QuickBooks Payroll.

 Bottom Line

 QuickBooks makes it easy to reconcile your payroll liabilities.
-Its payroll service and accounting features are integrated, which helps to ensure that your payroll data is accurate in both systems.
+Its payroll service and accounting features are integrated, which helps ensure that your payroll data is accurate in both systems.
 In addition, you get access to labeling and easy export/print reporting features that help you identify reconciling items much faster, so you can get back to the important things.